Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: Shape Profile Analysis

-Halos belonging to this category show some level of gradual rotations in their radial profiles.
+galaxies belonging to this category show some levels of gradual rotations in their radial profiles.
 To quantify the twists, we shall compute the angles between the sorted eigenvectors, (\rm{min}, \rm{inter}, \rm{max}), with different fixed vectors in the 3D such as $L^{\parallel}_{\rm{tot}}$, which refers to the total angular momentum of stars, and three basis of the Cartesian coordinate system in the TNG box, i.e. $\hat{i}, \hat{j}$ and $\hat{k}$.
 The amount of the total rotation differs from one halo to another.
-There are 13 halos in this category.
-The radial profile of such halos are described in appendix \ref{Halo-Class}.
+There are 13 galaxies in this category.
+The radial profile of such galaxies are presented in appendix \ref{Halo-Class}.

+In the analysis of the angle of different eigenvectors with the TNG basis and total angular momentum, we have mapped the angles from [0, 2$\pi$] to the one from [0, $\pi$] mainly because $\cos{\theta}$ is complete in this interval and as the $\arccos{\theta}$ is taken in this half plane.
+Such selection may lead to some bounces when the angles get to their boundaries, either below zero or above 180 deg.
+For example in galaxy 6, with the ID number 488530, the angle between maximum eigenvector and $\hat{i}$ approaches to zero at 3 \rm{kpc} and bounce off.
+It is not completely clear whether the angle would go below zero or if this is truly bouncing off.
+Nevertheless, such behavior would not change the galaxy classification for this because this galaxy has already experienced enough of the gradual rotation to be identified as a twisted galaxy.